hudson-and-thames/arbitragelab/docs/source/ml_approach/ml_based_pairs_selection.rst

     ps = PairsSelector(data)

-    # Price data is reduced to it's component features using PCA
+    # Price data is reduced to its component features using PCA
     ps.dimensionality_reduction_by_components(5)

     # Clustering is performed over feature vector